tiagobalabuch/synapse-link/Labs/Deploy/Readme.md

 > [!CAUTION]
 > Make sure you deploy all the resources in the correct order

+> [!NOTE]
+> You have to deploy all resources manually.
+> One click deploy will come later

 | Order | Azure Service | Name   | Pricing Tier    | How to |
 | :--:  |:----          |:----- | :----   |:----- |
 | 1     | Resource Group | synapse-link |   | [Create a Resource Group](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/manage-resource-groups-portal#create-resource-groups)